Neut Programming Language

 • Full λ-calculus support

-• Predictable automatic memory management
+• Predictable, type-directed memory management

-• The absence of annotations to the type system when achieving both of the above
+• No extra type annotations needed to achieve both of the above

-// the obligated hello world
+// the obligatory hello world

-define hello(): unit {
+define hello() -> unit {

 print("Hello, world!\n")